intunist/english-labeling-guide/GUIDE.md

 NOTE: THIS IS A DRAFT.
+Please open an issue or contact for questions, concerns, etc

 # Intunist Guide to English labeling very rough draft
 ### For DiffSinger and NNSVS